Search

 Get a feel for FLL’s layout before you arrive

-On the horizon: A brand-new Terminal 5
+On the horizon: a brand-new Terminal 5

-By mid-2026, the C$336 million, state-of-the-art Terminal 5 is expected to be operational.
-The two-level domestic terminal will have five gates and its own check-in and ticketing areas.
-It will be connected to the existing onsite Cypress parking garage and Terminal 4 through multi-level pedestrian bridges or walkways.
-When complete, T5 will accommodate between four and five million annual passengers.
+T5 will have its own check-in and ticketing areas and will be connected to the existing on-site Cypress parking garage and Terminal 4 through multi-level pedestrian bridges.

 How to take a train to FLL